Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/editing.rst

 In *Pose Mode*, bones behave like objects.
-So the transform actions (grab/rotate/scale, etc.) are very similar to the same ones in *Object* mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` sub-menu).
+So the transform actions (grab/rotate/scale, etc.) are very similar to the same ones in *Object* mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` submenu).
 However, there are some important specificities:

 - Bones' relationships are crucial (see :ref:`bone-relations-parenting`).